This article is part of a larger series on POS Systems.

 When comparing Square vs Shopify just on ecommerce, Shopify is the best solution by far.
 It has more templates, better customization options, sophisticated order management, detailed product pages and inventory tracking, more significant shipping discounts, and a streamlined checkout process.

-If you are looking to start or scale an online retail business, Shopify is the best choice.
-If you’re ready to get started, follow our guide on how to set up a Shopify store.
+If you’re ready to get started building or growing your online store, follow our guide on how to set up a Shopify store.

 When to Use Square Online